lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/model-construction.md

 executa o código Python antes de obter outro trabalho para ser executado.
 A melhor maneira de acelerar o Python é evitá-lo completamente.

-One way that Gluon does this is by allowing for *hybridization*, which will be described later.
-Here, the Python interpreter executes a block the first time it is invoked.
-The Gluon runtime records what is happening and the next time around it short-circuits calls to Python.
-This can accelerate things considerably in some cases but care needs to be taken when control flow (as above) leads down different branches on different passes through the net.
-We recommend that the interested reader checks out the hybridization section (:numref:`sec_hybridize`) to learn about compilation after finishing the current chapter.

 Uma maneira de o Gluon fazer isso é permitindo *hibridização*, que será descrita mais tarde.
 Aqui, o interpretador Python executa um bloco